Whoaa512/starred/README.md

 ## JavaScript

+- [aagentah/nw_wrld](https://github.com/aagentah/nw_wrld) - nw_wrld is an event-driven sequencer for triggering visuals using web technologies.
+It enables users to scale up audiovisual compositions for prototyping, demos, exhibitions, and live performances.
+Us
 - [memvid/claude-brain](https://github.com/memvid/claude-brain) - Give Claude Code photographic memory in ONE portable file.
 No database, no SQLite, no ChromaDB - just a single .mv2 file you can git commit, scp, or share.
 Native Rust core with sub-ms operations.
 - [alexknowshtml/smaug](https://github.com/alexknowshtml/smaug) - Archive your Twitter/X bookmarks to markdown.
 Automatically.
 Like a dragon hoarding treasure, Smaug collects the valuable things you bookmark.
 - [sarahRosannaBusch/Txtaria](https://github.com/sarahRosannaBusch/Txtaria) - A single-pane ASCII-art platformer made with Phaser.io